openshift/installer/tests/smoke/README.md

 bazel build tests/smoke
 ```

-The tests can then be run by invoking the `smoke` binary in the `bin` directory.
+The tests can then be run by invoking the `smoke` binary in the `bazel-bin/tests/smoke/linux_amd64_stripped` directory.
 This binary accepts `--cluster` and `--qa` flags to specify which tests suites should be run, e.g.:

 ```sh